 - Increased reliability.

-The U.S. Department of Energy's Advanced Manufacturing Office provides funding and facilities support to these efforts.
+The U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices provides funding and facilities support to these efforts.

 NREL's research addresses technology gaps to make reliable and inexpensive high-temperature electronic devices for energy related applications